cortex-js/cortexjs.io/src/docs/mathfield-integration.md

 In this case, you should include the stylesheet `mathlive-fonts.css` to your project.
 You can find this stylesheet in the `dist` folder on GitHub or in the `mathlive` folder in your `node_modules` directory.

+If you import this stylesheet, use `import mathliveStyle from "mathlive/fonts.css"`

 This stylesheet will explicitly load the required font files.
 Because your bundler will be able to parse it, it will do the necessary changes to the font